 We analyze the effects of the Portuguese COVID-19 sovereign loan guarantee scheme on financial stability.
-The sovereign loan guarantees decrease banks' default rate, speed up economic recovery, and entail small expected fiscal costs according to our simulation.
-The sensitivity of bank's capital to required capital and the loan guarantee fee affect the financial stability effects and the scheme's costs, respectively.
-The size, duration, and timing impact the effectiveness of the scheme.
+The sovereign loan guarantees decrease banks' default rate, increase credit, and speed up economic recovery.
+These effects are larger the lower the sensitivity of banks' capital to capital requirements.
+According to our simulation, the expected fiscal costs of the scheme are small and they critically depend on the loan guarantee fee.
+The size, duration, and timing of the scheme impact its effectiveness.

-JEL: E3, E44, G01, G21, 052 Keywords: COVID-19 pandemic, sovereign loan guarantees, Financial stability.
+JEL: E3, E44, G01, G21, O52 Keywords: COVID-19 pandemic, sovereign loan guarantees, Financial stability.

-Acknowledgements: We thank Nobuhiro Kiyotaki, Ana Pereira, Fátima Silva, Ana Cristina Leal and Inês Drumond for the helpful comments and suggestions.
+Acknowledgements: We thank Inês Drumond, Nobuhiro Kiyotaki, Ana Cristina Leal, Diana Lima, Ana Pereira and Fátima Silva for the helpful comments and suggestions.
 The views expressed in this article are those of the authors and do not necessarily reflect the views of Banco de Portugal or the Eurosystem.
 Any errors and mistakes are ours.